 Explore The Ministry of Fear

 The poem begins with the poet referencing Patrick Kavanagh’s poem ‘Epic’.
-He uses the allusion to monuments and signification moments in one’s one personal history, and wider societal history, to introduce his own upbringing.
-Heaney takes the reader to his grammar school, St Columb’s College and describes what it was like when he first arrived there.
-Rather than speaking broadly to an intended reader, Heaney directs his words to Seamus Deane, a close friend of the pet’s who also attended St Columbs.
+He uses the allusion to monuments and significant moments in one’s personal history, and wider societal history, to introduce his own upbringing.
+Heaney takes the reader to his grammar school, St Columb’s College, and describes what it was like when he first arrived there.
+Rather than speaking broadly to an intended reader, Heaney directs his words to Seamus Deane, a close friend of the pet’s who also attended St Columbus.